tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 # The DTLS Record Layer

-The DTLS record layer is different than the TLS 1.3 record layer and there are changes to previous versions of the DTLS record layer.
-The changes are:
+The DTLS record layer is different from the TLS 1.3 record layer.

 1. The DTLSCiphertext structure omits the superfluous version number field.